-Losing someone and mourning a loss takes a toll on the mental health of the people that are left behind, especially during the pandemic, when cremation disposal was on the rise.
-Relatives’ gathering for the celebration of life gathering was very limited.
+Losing someone and mourning that loss can take a toll on the mental health of the people who are left behind.
+This is especially true during the pandemic, when cremation disposal is on the rise.
+Relatives gathering for the celebration of life gathering was very limited.

 LITTLE NUGGETS OF GOLD:

 - Does Barbara think that cremation will continue to grow after Covid?

 - Jennifer's thoughts on funerals and celebration of life

 - Barbara's experience participating in an online funeral for a distant relative in the Philippines

 - CANA's Focus Group research validation on direct cremation and cremation with service